ptupitsyn/ptupitsyn.github.io/_posts/2024-11-22-Ignite-on-NET-9.md

 ```

 The stub points to a function that is [generated from assembly code at runtime](https://github.com/microsoft/openjdk-jdk11u/blob/release/jdk-11.0.25_9/src/hotspot/cpu/x86/vm_version_x86.cpp#L65).
-The assembly code performs a lot of tricks to detect CPU capabilities, it is not easy to follow and impossible to debug.
+The assembly code performs a lot of tricks to detect CPU capabilities, it is not easy to follow or debug.
 It even deals with 386/486 CPUs, which is quite fascinating:

 ```c++
     //